sidkshatriya/me/007-My-Thoughts-on-OCaml-vs-Haskell-Rust-2023.md

 One major weakness of the OCaml LSP (or you could say the compiler) it that it does not support searching for references across a full code base (you can only see references within a single file which is basically useless).
 So it is currently not possible to point to a function and search where it is used in the whole codebase.
 This is critical especially for OCaml because of the open-world assumption I spoke of above.
-Because membership of something is not opt-in, you need to look at the existing codebase to see various usages of functions, modules, functor invocations etc. This is something that hopefully change for the better.
+Because membership of something is not opt-in, you need to look at the existing codebase to see various usages of functions, modules, functor invocations etc. This is something that hopefully will change for the better.
 See the occurences [PR](https://github.com/ocaml/ocaml/pull/12142) that deals with this problem and will hopefully be complete and merged at some point soon.